egueli/yocto-twitter-marquee-repo/README.md

     -v /some/host/dir:/home/led-marquee/yocto/output \
     yocto-twitter-marquee:latest

 The first time it will ask to accept the Freescale EULA.
 Then you'll be dropped to a Bash shell with the Yocto build already configured.
-From there you can e.g.:
+From there you can:

+    source setup-environment build-wayland-pico-imx7

+to set up the environment for building, and

     time bitbake imx-image-full

+to make an image.

 For more details, read the README at [TechNexion BSP](https://github.com/TechNexion/tn-imx-yocto-manifest/tree/hardknott_5.10.y-stable) repository.